singhg9/gurmansingh.com/readme.md

 	   				<div class="timeline-content">
 	   					<h4>Advanced Micro Devices</h4>
 	   					<ul>
+	   						<li>Received the AMD Next 5% Award for the release of 2 new innovative Radeon RX 5700 series features (Radeon Anti-Lag and Radeon Image Sharpening)</li>
-	   						<li>Received an executive spotlight award for directing a 2018 software launch</li>
+	   						<li>Received an executive spotlight award for directing the launch of Radeon Software Adrenalin 2019</li>
 	   						<li>Defined and drove Radeon Software performance plan for new products</li>
 	   						<li>Identified and prioritized software features required to meet new product experience and performance goals </li>
 	   						<li>Prepared regular performance updates for executive teams </li>